All You Need to Know About Machu Picchu Tours

 Longer Machu Picchu Tours

-Our Longer Machu Picchu Tours will generally begin and end in Lima for your international flight pick up and drop off.
-Machu Picchu Tours such as the Machu Picchu Express begin on your arrival at the Lima International Airport.
-The tour finishes when you take your flight back to Lima for your flight back home, after your incredible Machu Picchu tour.
+Our longer vacation packages will generally begin and end in Lima.
+This is due to your international flight.
+For example, our Machu Picchu Express tour begins when you arrive in Lima.
+The tour finishes when you take your flight back to Lima for your flight back home.
+This is after your incredible adventure in the Andes.

 Best Time to Visit Machu Picchu

 The weather on your Macchu Picchu tour generally depends on the season you are traveling to Peru.
-Generally speaking, April to September is the dry season, November to February is the rainy season, and March and October are considered the shoulder seasons – which means the climate can be unpredictable.
+Generally speaking, April to September is the dry season.
+November to February is the rainy season.
+March and October are considered the shoulder seasons.
+This means the climate can be unpredictable.
 Peru is in the southern hemisphere, so when it's summer in The USA and Europe, it is winter in Peru.
 June to August are the peak winter months in Peru, and November to February is summer.
-However, the rainy season in the Andes and the Machu Picchu region actually falls during the summer months, so although there are warmer temperatures, the weather is wet.
-The weather patterns have become more variable in the past few years, so we recommend that you prepare for sun and rain all year round.
-As far as temperatures on your Machu Picchu Vacation Package, they are generally consistent throughout the year.
+However, the rainy season in the Andes actually falls during the summer months.
+So although there are warmer temperatures, the weather is wet.
+The weather patterns have become more variable in the past few years.
+This is why we recommend that you prepare for sun and rain all year round.
+Temperatures on your Machu Picchu Vacation Package are generally consistent throughout the year.
 Mornings and evenings are always cold.
 Make sure you bring a fleece jacket for the mornings and a down jacket for the evenings.
 Once the sun comes up you should be comfortable hiking and touring Machu Picchu in short sleeves.
-Long pants are encouraged to help from the mosquitos which can be an issue in Aguas Calientes and at Machu Picchu.
+Long pants are encouraged to help from the mosquitos.
+These can be an issue in Aguas Calientes and at the Inca citadel.
 Views can be affected on your Machu Picchu tour all year round.
-Machu Picchu is situated in a cloud forest so low-lying clouds and rain are common.
-Cloud cover is more common during the rainy season, but in general, the cloud lifts as the sun comes over the mountains and burns away the clouds.
-Check out our informative blog about The Best Months to Visit Peru
+This ancient city is situated in a cloud forest so low-lying clouds and rain are common.
+Cloud cover is more common during the rainy season.
+Generally, the cloud lifts as the sun comes over the mountains and burns away the clouds.
+Check out our informative blog about The Best Months to Visit Peru.

 The Best Packing Tips For Machu Picchu Vacation Packages

 Machu Picchu is one of those places that is on most people´s most people’s bucket lists.
-As a wonder of the world, and an incredible feat of Inca engineering, the sense of awe and amazement you feel when you arrive there, will always surpass your expectations.
-While there are many ways to get to Peru’s famous Machu Picchu, you can hike along one of the incredible Machu Picchu Trails including The world-famous Inca Trail or The Salkantay Trek.
+As a wonder of the world, the sense of awe and amazement you feel will always surpass your expectations.
+It is also an incredible feat of Inca engineering, There are many ways to get to Peru’s famous Machu Picchu.
+You can hike along one of the incredible trails including The world-famous Inca Trail.
 If hiking is not your thing, you can also reach Machu Picchu by Train.
-The train will arrive in Aguas Calientes and then you will take the shuttle bus up to the magical Machu Picchu and then back down again.
-When you plan your Machu Picchu tour, one of the biggest dilemmas is what to pack.
-Here is the essential Packing List for Machu Picchu Tours.
+The train will arrive in Aguas Calientes.
+You will then take the shuttle bus up to the magical Inca citadel and then back down again.
+When you plan your tour, one of the biggest dilemmas is what to pack.
+Here is the essential Packing List for tours to Machu Picchu.

 Packing Wisely for Your Machu Picchu Tour